Camargo Society: Formation

-The Camargo Society was conceived by Arnold Haskell (ballet critic and prolific author), Philip Richardson (editor of Dancing Times) and Edwin Evans (music critic), and named after the 18th century ballerina Marie Camargo who first shortened her skirts and wore dancing slippers without heels.
+The Camargo Society was conceived by Arnold Haskell (ballet critic and prolific author), Phillip J. S. Richardson (editor of Dancing Times) and Edwin Evans (music critic), and named after the 18th century ballerina Marie Camargo who first shortened her skirts and wore dancing slippers without heels.
 Its aim was "to perpetuate the principles on which Diaghilev had run the Ballets Russes, as a fusion of dance, music and decor", encouraging British talent to create ballet on a scale that could not be attempted by the Ballet Club or the fledgling Vic-Wells.
 The society intended to put on several Sunday evening and Monday afternoon performances each season at a West End theatre, commissioning the choreography and decor for each ballet and hiring an orchestra for each performance.
 The necessary funds would be provided by a subscription audience.
 The committee included the young composer Constant Lambert as resident conductor, the semi-retired ballerina Lydia Lopokova as choreographic advisor and her husband the eminent economist John Maynard Keynes as treasurer.
 Haskell himself described the society as “a management without a company”.